BelleMRDev/BelleMRDev/README.md

 Welcome to Axol's Software.
 We are the creators of some SMG4 themed mods like SMG4's Basics in Memes and Spaghetti and the SMG4 Unofficial Minecraft mod for Minecraft Forge.

+The creator of the open-sourced Axol bot on Discord and Revolt.chat

 Discord Username: axol.oti (Originally AXOL#9358) + bellemr.dev (Originally Belle MR#7324) | Revolt Username: AXOL#6594 + AxolAlt#8215

 ### Axol's Software Projects